 The user guidance as outlined in section 2.5 "Documentation" contains necessary information about the usage of the TOE.
 Certain aspects of the TOE's security functionality, in particular the countermeasures against attacks, depend on accurate conformance to the user guidance of both the software and the hardware part of the TOE.
-There are no particular obligations or recommendations for the user apart from following the user guidance.
+There are no particular obligations or recommendations for the user apart from following the user guidance during both pre-delivery and operation.
 Please note that the documents contain relevant details concerning the resistance against certain attacks.